toggledbits/node-red-contrib-ezlo/README.md

 ## Issues

 Please report issues or questions on the [Github repository for the project](https://github.com/toggledbits/node-red-contrib-ezlo/issues).
-Since this is my first effort for *Node-RED*, I'm interested in any feedback any of you may have, particular experienced NR node developers.
+Since this is my first effort for *Node-RED*, I'm interested in all feedback (including that of NR power-users and experienced NR node developers).

 You can also find me in the [Node-RED forum](https://discourse.nodered.org/) as [@toggledbits](https://discourse.nodered.org/u/toggledbits/summary), and I'm happy to answer questions there, but if you're reporting a bug, please do so at Github issues (linked above) to help keep me organized.